Yuka Kuramochi: Early life and career

 She perform PR activities of the film Rush and Escape Plan as Gradol Movie Propaganda Department from June 2014 along with Saki Suzuki.
 From July 2016 it was announced that she became a regular of AbemaTV's Doyō no Yoru wa Shiriagari Variety: Peachannel.
 In August 2016, she became a new member of "Umagi People" at "Umabi" established by the Japan Racing Association (JRA), and made a brilliant betting ticket with a superb ballad in the Kitakyushu Memorial.
 In the end of December 2016 at AbemaTV's Suppin Mājan, she won the championship and got a prize of a million yen.

 On 24 March 2017, it was announced that she participated as a judge of Miss iD 2018.
 In the monthly prize held on 16 April 2017, she made three triplets and got one million betting tickets.
 She hit three consecutive singles in the Queen Elizabeth Cup, Oaks, etc. She had won seven times with a total of a million tickets by the end of May 2017.
 At the Japanese Derby held on 28 May 2017, she also tried again three times, the six games of the "Umabi People" to control the G1 prediction battle from the Osaka Cup to the derby, and a superb wedge Shined in the queen.
 In the Yasuda Memorial Meeting held on 4 June 2017, she tried triple and single triplets, and got a total of 325,500 yen.

+Personal life

 In November 2019, Kuramochi announced her marriage with fighting game player Fuudo.
 On 1 June 2021, she gave birth to her first child, a boy named Minato (湊).